 Both learners and teacher educators can experience feelings of isolation in online learning contexts (Hall & Knox, 2009).
 Instructors also experience frustration when they are not able to model effective pedagogy for their students who are or will become teachers, especially since modeling has been a strong focus in much of the research on second language classrooms.
 Central to the future of online education is the extent to which it can increase productivity without decreasing the quality of the educational outcome.

 Instructors also experience frustration when they are not able to model effective pedagogy for their students who are or will become teachers.

-Teacher educators must have the technical skills to be able to make informed, appropriate choices among the resources available, both online and not.
 Online and distance learning are especially suited to English language teachers because they are very mobile and few can give up their jobs to study full-time on a possibly remote campus (Copland & Garton, 2012; Hall & Knox, 2009). "[D]istance learning...encourages teachers to investigate new ideas and approaches as part of their course of study, in the context of a supportive online community and with a reliable link to an academic centre" (Copland & Garton, 2012, p.
 66).
 OLTE programs that are rigorous also attract participants who are serious about their study, realizing the difficulty of fitting it into their busy schedules.
 These online students expect "efficient, well-managed, organized, and convenient" (Roessingh & Johnson, 2006, p.
 112) instruction.